AndrewJBateman/freeCodeCamp/README.md

 **Math.min** returns the lowest-value number.
 _e.g. var array1 = [2, 3, 1]; console.log(Math.min(...array1)); // expected output: 1_

-**reduce** executes a reducer function on each element of an array,
+**reduce** executes a reducer function on each element of an array.

-reverse,
+**reduceRight** applies a function against an accumulator and each value of the array (from right-to-left) to reduce it to a single value e.g. `const array1 = [[0, 1], [2, 3], [4, 5]].reduceRight(
+  (accumulator, currentValue) => accumulator.concat(currentValue)
+);` returns an array [4, 5, 2, 3, 0, 1]

+**reverse** reverses the order of the elements in an array.

 **shift** method removes the first element from an array and returns that removed element.
 This method changes the length of the array.

-**slice** returns the part of the array specified, does not change original array,
+**slice** returns the part of the array specified, does not change original array, e.g. `animals.slice(2, 4)` returns 3rd and 4th elements only.

-some,

-sort,
+**some** tests whether at least one element in the array passes a test function, returns a Boolean value.

+**sort** sorts the elements of an array in place and returns the sorted array.
+The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 (16-bit Unicode Transformation Format) code units values.

 **splice** - returns removed items in an array, changing the original array